SALEMALIOKULLO/credit-risk-classification/README.md

 # credit-risk-classification
 Peer-to-peer lending services company building a model that can identify creditworthiness of borrowers.

-# Module 12 Report Template
+# Module 20 Report Template

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+## Purpose

+The purpose of this analysis is to generate a model that will accurately distinguish between "healthy loans" and "high risk loans".
+Each applicant is identified based on apllication factors which include loan size, interest rate, the borrowers's income, debt to income ratio, number of accounts, derogatory marks, and total debt.
+First thing needed was to check the loan status then find the value count of the dataset which was roughly 75,036 applicants.
+We were then asssigned to split the data into training and testing datasets.
+Next step required us to make a logistic regression model with the training data to make predictions of the oringinal data and resampled data, Finally, done with all those steps we evaluated the models performance.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1: (Original data)

-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Accuracy: 99% (balanced accuracy score)
+  * Precision: 85% (average for predicting high risk loans) and 100%(average for healthy loans).
+  * Recall: 91% (average for high risk loans) and 99%(average for healthy loans).

-* Machine Learning Model 2:
+* Machine Learning Model 2: (Resampled data)

-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy: 99% (balanced accuracy score)
+  * Precision: 99% (healthy loans and high risk loans)
+  * Recall: 99% (healthy loans and high risk loans)

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+With the first Logistic Regression model, using the original data, it does very well at predicitng 'healthy loans' with accuracy, precision, and recall test data at 99%.
+However, when identifying 'high risk loans', it still does very well but noticably worse with precision score of 85% and recall score of 91%.
+This is likely related to the dataset imbalance with only about 3 percent of the apllicantions were considered high risk loanies.
+The second Logistic Regression model uses resampled data and perfroms noticably better at identifying the 'high risk loans'.

+Logistic Regression 2 seems to have fewer false predictions of testing data overall and would be the best model to use based on high accuracy.
+Based on the problem we are trying to solve, I would say it is more important to predict the '1's (high risk loans) because as a credit risk agency it is more important to disallow potential high risk loans based on the applicant factors.